samuelgoto/email-verification-protocol/QUESTIONNAIRE.md

 We expect we'll need to introduce an explicit permission to the user before performing an automatic verification.
 While that's largely a choice each user agent has control of (in terms of the frequency and UX materialization), we do expect one to have.

+We expect that the native UI would be triggered by user action (typing/selecting the email), and that the only customizable thing is the issuer site (and the email address from the user).

 So, along the lines of any other permissioned API, we expect this one to give an origin the ability to trigger that permission programatically.

 https://github.com/samuelgoto/email-verification-protocol#permission-model